Hedge4/godvillebot/README.md

 * 3.4 Restructured some of the chaotic code in crosswordgod.js
 * 3.5 The forecast is now also automatically sent to MK when it updates.
 * 3.6 Moved some file locations, ordered config files in configurations folder and fixed require references in an effort to keep the main folder tidier.
-* 3.7 A change of devices, inexperience and a `git push --force` caused all of the commits before version 3.3 to be lost.
-Those old commits have been restored and the new commits after version 3.2 have all been compiled in this commit.

 ## What's new in version 2?
 Version 2 entails a major rewrite of all the code.